DeerTears/DeerTears/README.md

 ## Hi I'm Ember! 🐦
 I use she/her & they/them pronouns.
+I'm a full-time student working towards a Graphic Design disploma.
-I started the [GB Studio Community Assets](https://github.com/DeerTears/GB-Studio-Community-Assets) and have been working hard on updating the [GB Studio Beta Documentation.](https://github.com/deertears/gb-studio-site)
+I started the [GB Studio Community Assets](https://github.com/DeerTears/GB-Studio-Community-Assets).
+I've also been working hard on updating the [GB Studio Beta Documentation.](https://github.com/deertears/gb-studio-site)
 I'm also known as Goodnight Girl for my Youtube Tutorials on [GB Studio Music](https://youtu.be/cLQ3ybY_ACA) and [.midi to .mod for GBT Player.](https://youtu.be/4AxZqK9_jKE)

 ## Links to my other cool places on the internet 🌐